Convergence to the Truth: A Framework for Convergentism

 \section{A Framework for Convergentism}

-The above case study on the raven problem actually illustrates a framework, first adumbrated in Putnam (1965) and later developed further by Kelly (1996) and Schulte (1999) through additional case studies.
-A clear and general statement of the core thesis was given by Lin (2022): \opp {\sc The Core Thesis.} In any empirical problem, a necessary condition for an inference method to qualify as one of the best is that it achieves the highest achievable mode of convergence to the truth---pending a specification of the right hierarchy of modes of convergence as evaluative standards or epistemic ideals. \edd This thesis sets up what may be called the {\em achievabilist} framework for convergentism, for lack of a standard name.
+The above case study on the raven problem actually illustrates a framework, first adumbrated in Putnam (1965) and later practiced by Kelly (1996) and Schulte (1999) in a wider domain.
+A very general statement of the core thesis was articulated by Lin (2022) and I propose to make it clearer as follows: \opp {\bf The Core Thesis of Achievabilist Convergentism.} In any empirical problem, a necessary condition for an inference method to be justified is that it achieves the highest achievable mode of convergence to the truth---pending a specification of the correct hierarchy of modes of convergence as evaluative standards. \edd This thesis sets up what may be called the {\em achievabilist} framework for convergentism, for lack of a standard name.
 This framework encourages the exploration of modes of convergence, such as the mode of stable convergence, which is used to address Carnap's worry.

 This framework also features a kind of context-sensitivity: the appropriate standard for assessing inference methods should be the highest achievable, which is sensitive to a contextual factor: the empirical problem that one tackles in one's context of inquiry.
 In fact, when one switches to the context of a statistical problem, the epistemic standards presented above all become unachievable, which requires convergentists to explore lower standards---weaker modes of convergence.
 To illustrate how that may be done, let's think about statistics, which brings us back to Peirce.